gustavofidelisc/Trabalho-pr-tico-2-Desenvolvimento-frontend/README.md

 - 5 User (admin) roles: Administrator, Sales Manager, Editor,, Assistant, Shipping Manager
 - A user has an e-mail address and a password.
 - A message "Already have an account?
 Login" must be presented to allow returnin to the login page.

- ### Other requirements

-- Logout
-  - A user can logout once logged in.
-- Error Page
-  - if a user tries to access the dashboard page without logging in then an error page is displayed.
-- Sorting by columns
-  - Each column is sortable.
-Click the column name to see the feature at play.
-- Filtering by columns
-  - You can select the column you want to and search specific entries.